ABOUT THE RTS

 Less R&D centric, acknowledging that research and development is only part of any successful technical strategy, and therefore putting equal emphasis on the challenges and opportunity around successful deployment and adoption

-This digital edition is a living strategy which, thanks to ongoing contributions from across the industry, becomes richer over time, captures progress, and evolves to support industry long term strategy.
+This is a living, interactive strategy which, thanks to ongoing contributions from across the industry, becomes richer over time, captures and shares progress, and evolves to support industry needs and aspirations.

-This edition of the RTS was created collaboratively by a working group comprising representatives from RSSB, Network Rail and both academic and industrial UKRRIN partners.
+This edition of the RTS was authored by a core working group comprising representatives from RSSB, Network Rail, academic and industrial members of UKRRIN, and the Rail Delivery Group.

-You can get in touch with the working group at rts@rssb.co.uk
+You can get in touch with the RTS Engine Room at rts@rssb.co.uk

 Functional Priorities